dimerapp/dimer-vue/README.md

 2. If you have published it on Dimer cloud, then it will be `https://api.dimerapp.com/YOUR_DOMAIN`.

 ## Setup
-Install the package from npm.
+Install the package from npm registry as follows.

 ```shell
 npm i dimer-vue